 Using SolarWinds Database Performance Analyzer to Diagnose Performance Issues

-As long as relational databases have been around, query performance has always been one of the top issues that every DBA has to spend some amount of time troubleshooting.
+As long as relational databases have been around, query performance and optimization has always been one of the top issues that every DBA has to spend some amount of time troubleshooting.
 As much as we would like to make sure the performance of a query is optimal before it goes into production, there are many factors that come into play that can prevent this from happening.
 Inadequate test environments, changing data in production (data volume or the data distribution/cardinality), lack of testing and even other software running on the server are just a few factors that can lead to poor query performance.

 No one likes getting that call that the application is down or is responding poorly and they suspect it is the database that is causing the issue.
 It would be great that when you do get that call, you could perform a quick check and see if there are issues on any of your SQL Server databases that could be causing this poor performance.